ACTA is an independent, non-profit organization committed to academic freedom, excellence, and accountability at America's colleges and universities.

 Distribution requirements are requirements in name only.

 While distribution requirements seem like an appealing idea on paper, in practice they usually allow students to graduate with only a thin and patchy education.
-Students may have dozens or even hundreds of courses from which to choose, many of them highly specialized niche courses.
+Students may have dozens or even hundreds of courses from which to choose, many of them highly-specialized niche courses.
 Once distribution requirements become too loose, students almost inevitably graduate with an odd list of random, unconnected courses and, all too often, serious gaps in their basic skills and knowledge.
 For example:

-Regents and trustees can make a difference.
+Legislatures, regents, and trustees can make a difference.

 College catalogs conceal much about educational quality.

 Most of the research for this study was done by examining the information colleges and universities make available online, in much the same way a prospective student would.
 What we found was that students, parents, and policymakers trying to find out what schools require will often have a hard time of it.
-Some schools are clear and unambiguous about their requirements, but others hide them on back pages of the catalog.
+Some schools are clear and unambiguous about their requirements, but others have them scattered throughout the catalog.
 Some schools may have differing “core” curricula depending on students’ majors, the divisions in which they are enrolled, or even the campuses on which they attend class.
 Shockingly, some schools do not issue their updated course catalogs until well into the summer, long past the time when students should begin to think carefully about their academic schedules for the coming year.
 More problematic yet, many catalogs do a poor job of describing courses.
 Very often, course descriptions include phrases such as “topics may include,” followed by a broad list.
 The “may” means that nobody—not parents, not students—can really know what is going to be covered.
 It will vary from section to section, semester to semester, depending on what a given instructor wishes to teach.
-The class may require serious, college-level work . . . or it may not.
+The class might require serious, college-level work . . . or it might not.